vguleaev/Angular-Material-Grid/README.md

 ### GridState ###

-GridState object is used to fetch items from server and remember/resotre state from loscalStorage.
+GridState object is used to fetch items from server and remember/restore state.

-When any change in grid state is performed (search input, sort or page change) currecnt GridState object is encoded with `btoa()` and a GET request is done with query param called **'query'**.
+When any change in grid state is performed (search input, sort or page change) current GridState object is encoded with `btoa()` and a GET request is done with query param called **'query'** containing state hash.

 e.g. GET `http://yoursite/api/grid?query=OBJECT_HASH_HERE`